-There is a device denoting the triad or cross connected with the angular yoni.
-It is a favourite figure placed upon steeples and prominent parts of church edifices; the lower part is often formed in a circle or ring.
-There is still another.
-The \mathbf{T} , or cross proper, is dropped, but the unit and triad condensed in the three balls are unmistakable.
-These metaphoric figures are so infinitely varied that only the learned in them will be apt to recognise their hidden meaning.
-What more rational explanation is there for the three gilded balls over the door of the pawnbrokers' shops than that they originally represented the triad, and gave colour of orthodoxy to their trade.
-There is another.
+Fig. 14 is a device denoting the triad or cross connected with the angular yoni.
+It is a favorite figure placed upon steeples and prominent parts of church edifices; the lower part is often formed in a circle or ring.
+Fig. 15 is still another.
+Fig. 14.
+The τ , or cross proper, is dropped, but the unit and triad condensed in the three balls are un-These metaphoric figures are so infimistakable. nitely varied that only the learned in them will be Fig.15. apt to recognize their hidden meaning.
+What more rational explanation is there for the three gilded balls over the door of the pawnbrokers' shops than that they originally represented the triad, and gave color of orthodoxy to their trade.
+Fig. 16 is another.
 It is the Egyptian crux ansata and the Christian cross.
 We see in it the picture of the same conjugal tenets of four deities in one, as above stated.
-But it indicates the tendency to depart from the plain T and become more conventional.
+But it and Fig. 15 indicate the tendency to depart from the plain T and bccome more conventional.
 The more conventional, the more is its origin concealed.
-Tt is seen repeatedly figured on Egyptian bas-reliefs as held in the hand.
-Worn as part of the dress it is called the priest's pallium.
-It combines the cross and vonithe triad and unit-with the prelate's head passed through the latter.
-The robe or surplice is a tell-tale portion of phallic and yonijic worship.
-It is common at the present time in all but the most democratic churches in this country.
-The surplice is a figment of womans dress; it can be traced back to the Egyptians, Assyriana Phœnicians, and others, who worshipped Isis, Astarte, Venus, Iswari, and others in that garb.
-The priests put on female habiliments in which to perform their sacred rites, as the most pleasing, characteristic, and to make themselves like their Creator.
-On the other hand, women put on male attire.
-When religious rule instigates to sex consideration in dress, it is but a short step to a more over-ruling consideration of devout sex intercommunion and behaviour, of which see sequel.
+Fig. 16 is seen repeatedly figured on Egyptian bass-reliefs as held in the hand.
+But Fig. 17 puts it to another use:

+Worn as a part of the dress it is called the priest's pallium.
+It combines the cross and voni-the triad and unit-with the prelate's head passed through the latter.
+The robe or surplice is a telltale portion of phallic and yonijic worship.
+It is common at the pres-

+Fig. 17. ent time in all but the most democratic churches in this country.
+The surplice is a figment of woman's dress; it can be traced back to the Egyptians, Assyrians, Phoenicians, and others, who worshiped Isis, Astarte,